r57zone/RSS-checker/README.md

 ## Filters
 The search is based on the search attribute, for example, search="The Americans".
 In this case, the name "The Americans" will be searched for in the RSS feed event.
 Search for better names in English, so that there are no problems with encodings.<br>
 Ignoring occurs on the ignore attribute, for example, ignore="720p;1080p;".
 In this case, the names with the lines "720p" and "1080p" will be ignored.<br>
-The value of the "name" parameter is required for the notification application.<br><br>
+The value of the "name" parameter is required for the notification application.<br>
 ## Notification
 The RSS element contains the "notification" attribute, which will be displayed in the notification of the new event.
-You can also add icons to the notification by adding images to the "Icons" folder of the notification program and changing the attributes big-icon = "1.png" and small-icon = "2.png" by writing the image names in them.
+You can also add icons to the notification by adding images to the "Icons" folder of the notification program and changing the attributes big-icon="1.png" and small-icon="2.png" by writing the image names in them.
 A large icon has a size of 90 by 90 pixels, and a small one is 30 by 30, you can read more [here](https://github.com/r57zone/notifications).<br>
 ## Download
 >Version for Windows XP, 7, 8.1, 10.<br>
 >If you need a program with an English translation, please write to email and I'll will build it soon.<br>